maus-me/woopEssentials/README.md

   "HomeLimit": 0,
   // time in seconds between usage of the home/spawn/back commands "HomeCooldown": 60,
+  // excludes setting the last position when using /home "ExcludeHomeFromBack": true,
+  // excludes setting the last position when using /back "ExcludeBackFromBack": true,

+  // charges ppl for using /home <name> a item, the amount can be overwritten by role see RoleConfig
+  // use /home item with the item and amount in your current active hotbar slot
+  // if set to null nothing will be consumed
+  // "HomeItem": null
+  "HomeItem": {
+    "Itemclass": 1,
+    "Code": "game:gear-rusty",
+    "Stacksize": 1,
+    "Attributes": "AA=="
+  },
+  // charges ppl for using /home set <name> a item, the amount can be overwritten by role see RoleConfig
+  // use /home setitem with the item and amount in your current active hotbar slot
+  // if set to null nothing will be consumed
+  // "SetHomeItem": null
+  "SetHomeItem": {
+    "Itemclass": 1,
+    "Code": "game:gear-rusty",
+    "Stacksize": 2,
+    "Attributes": "AA=="
+  },

   // if the /spawn command should be enabled [false, true] "SpawnEnabled": false,